f5devcentral/xcwaapdemoguide/README.rst

 .. figure:: assets/bot_dashboard_1.png

-Then move on to the **Bot Traffic Overview** tab.
+Then move on to the **Security Events** tab.
 Here we can go into detail on the HTTP Load Balancer traffic from the point of view of Bot traffic analytics.
 From transactions per minute for a specified timeframe, to detail of every HTTP request with inference of whether it is a legitimate user or automation traffic.

 .. figure:: assets/bot_dashboard_2.png